The law when a collective agreement (between a union and your employer) changes your contract

 Raise a grievance

-If the discussions with your employer don’t resolve the issue, or you think your employer has treated you very unfairly and the relationship is breaking down, you can consider raising a grievance.
+If the discussions with your employer do not resolve the issue, or you think your employer has treated you very unfairly and the relationship is breaking down, you can consider raising a grievance.

-Raising a grievance is important if you think you might later raise a claim in the Employment Tribunal because failure to follow internal resolution methods can disadvantage your claim.
+Raising a grievance is important if you think you might later raise a claim in the Employment Tribunal because failure to follow internal resolution methods can impact on your claim.

-It is often advisable to try and resolve things amicably, as formal processes can damage your relationship with your employer.
+It is often advisable to try and resolve things amicably where possible, as formal processes can damage your relationship with your employer.
 For legal insight into grievances and tips on how to engage with your employer before it reaches this point, see our article on how grievances do more harm than good.

 Make a claim in the Employment Tribunal